-However, this picture might change if clean energy import options were considered.
-Since most hydrogen is used to produce synthetic fuels and ammonia, if these were imported, much of the hydrogen demand would fall away, thereby also reducing the need for hydrogen transport infrastructure.
-Moreover, direct hydrogen imports into Europe may alter cost-effective network topologies as new import locations need to be connected rather than domestic production.
-For instance, the networks role might change from distributing energy from North Sea hydrogen hubs to integrating inbound pipelines from North-Africa with increased network capacities in Southern Europe.
+However, this picture would change if clean energy import options were considered.
+Since most hydrogen is used to produce synthetic hydrocarbons and ammonia, much of the hydrogen demand would fall away if these derivatives were imported.
+In a sensitivity analysis in \cref{sec:si:sensitivity-imports}, we show that the relative cost benefits of hydrogen network expansion are not strongly affected by importing all liquid hydrocarbons, even though this action would reduce the cost-optimal extent of hydrogen infrastructure by more than 50\%.
+Moreover, direct hydrogen imports into Europe by pipeline or ship could alter cost-effective network topologies as new import locations need to be connected rather than domestic production sites.
+For instance, the networks role might change from distributing energy from North Sea hydrogen hubs to integrating inbound pipelines from North Africa with increased network capacities in Southern Europe.\cite{wetzelGreenEnergy2022}